SERG-Delft/serg-delft.github.io/index.md

 # The Software Engineering Research Group

-The mission of the TU Delft Software Engineering Research Group is
+The mission of the TU Delft Software Engineering Research Group (SERG) is

 1. to develop a deep understanding of how people build and evolve software systems;
 2. to develop novel methods, techniques, theories, and tools that advance the way in which software is built and adjusted;
 3. to ensure that our research results have a lasting impact in software development practice; and
 4. to offer students an education that prepares them to take a leading role in complex software development projects.

 ## Research